(versão em português aqui)

 90) Master Z: Ip Man Legacy (Yuen Woo-ping)

 An spin-off from the popular series Ip Man that is superior to most of its movies.
-Yuen Woo-ping has directed very little and uneven in the past couple of decades focusing more in his first rate work as an action choreographer, but he gets back here to energy and creativity of his films from 1978-1994.
+Yuen Woo-ping has directed very little in the past couple of decades with uneven results focusing more in his first rate work as an action choreographer, but he gets back here to the energy and creativity of his films from 1978-1994.
 Great action scenes reinforced by an above average cast (Zhang Jin, Michelle Yeoh, Dave Bautista).

 89) The Nightshifter/Morto Não Fala (Dennison Ramalho)